 Smallmouth Bass On-The-Stream Fly Fishing School

-Learn to Fly Fish - Smallmouth Bass On-the-Stream Fly Fishing Lessons
+Do you want to Learn to Fly Fish?
+Smallmouth Bass On-the-Stream Fly Fishing Lessons

-Learn to Fly Fish in our Smallmouth Bass On The Steam Fly Fishing Lessons.
-Since 1962 Harry Murray has hones these lessons to what we feel are the most informative anywhere.
+Learn to Fly Fish in our Smallmouth Bass On The Steam Fly Fishing Schools.
+Since 1962 Harry Murray has honed these lessons to what we feel are the most informative anywhere.
+These classes cover the tactics and techniques needed in both Smallmouth Bass and Trout Fly Fishing.

 This On the Stream Fly Fishing Lesson will provide you with the experience and knowledge to fish smallmouth bass rivers and large trout streams anywhere.
-You will learn, or brush up on, casting, fly fishing equipment selection (fly rod, fly reel, fly line, flies, wading gear), knot tying, reading the water, entomology and all aspects of fly fishing for smallmouth bass.
+You will learn, or brush up on, casting, fly fishing equipment selection (fly rod, fly reel, fly line, flies, wading gear), knot tying, reading the water, entomology, nymphing, streamer fishing and topwater fishing.
+These techniques and tactics, while successful for fly fishing for smallmouth bass very closely mimic trout fly fishing in larger streams and rivers around the world.
 We spend the majority of the time on the river to maximize your individual learning experience.
-Please come prepared to wade in the river and fish.
+Please come prepared to wade in the river and fish for the majority of the day.

 We provide high quality Fly Rods and Fly Reels for you to use free during these schools.
 We have a large selection of Fly Rod Outfits for those wishing to purchase their own fly fishing outfit.
 (Lodging, Wading Gear and Flies are not included.)